CMHA Get Set & Connect Program

 Pottery at Gathering Place

-Open Pottery Studio
+Open Pottery Studio:

-Class Fees
+Class Fees:

-The Gathering Place is at 601 Helmcken Street.
+Location: The Gathering Place

 Knitting Circle